showrab/WLED/usermods/usermod_v2_baerner_zyt/readme.md

 ```
 curl -X POST "http://192.168.0.102/json/state" -d '{"time":1724433301}' -H "Content-Type: application/json"
 ```
-If you have your cell phone an connect to the BaernerZyt access point somehow the WLED can get the time.
+If you have your cell phone an connect to the BaernerZyt access point somehow the WLED can get the time too.

-### GPS
-As the GPS modules are small and cheap we try to read the time out of the GPS serial stream.
-The GPS module has to be connected tho the serial1 pins: RX=nn, TX=nn.

-To decode the stream wi use the "ArduinoNmeaParser.h" library.
+Or use a GPS-Modul with the Usermod [GPS-Time](../usermod_v2_gps_time/readme.md)

 ## Change Log